devantler/ksail/README.md

 ## How does it work?

 KSail leverages several key technologies and concepts to achieve its functionality:

+**Embedded binaries:** KSail embeds binaries for various tools like k3d, talosctl, and sops.
+This allows you to use these tools without having to install them on your system.
+The binaries use state-of-the-art compression techniques by Microsoft to ensure only the necessary files and code is included in the build.

 **Kubernetes-in-Docker Backends:** KSail supports various Kubernetes-in-Docker backends like k3d and talos.
 These backends allow you to run Kubernetes clusters inside Docker containers, which is ideal for local development and testing.